(PDF version: "http://abxn.org/covid19.pdf".)

 Reassurance: Covid-19 and Christ

-- Has not Covid-19 opened up possibilities for good that we did not (would not?) reach before?
+- The love of God is for all Creation, not just us.
+Many disasters open up good possibilities that we did not (would not?) reach before.

 - In that, I find reassurance.

 - Are we afraid, as human beings, of Covid-19, its effect on us and our economies?